 Louisville Metro Government supports local businesses by providing opportunities to contract for many of its goods and services.
 The Division of Purchasing staff, in partnership with each Louisville Metro Government Department, is responsible for the management of over 1,100 contracts that assist in the programmatic and operational functions of the city.

-The City of Louisville uses a procurement portal powered by Bonfire Interactive for accepting and evaluating proposals digitally.
+Louisville Metro Government uses a procurement portal powered by Bonfire Interactive for accepting and evaluating proposals.
 Please contact Bonfire at Support@GoBonfire.com for technical questions related to your registration or submissions.
 You can also visit their help forum at bonfirehub.zendesk.com/hc .

 Louisville Metro Government also offers an electronic planroom.
 All construction, or construction-related bids, along with the associated plans and specifications, may be viewed, and purchased for a minimal fee.